WJNL: After move to Kingsley

 The station returned to the air in July 1999, after having been moved to Kingsley, Michigan, airing an urban oldies format, before again being silent in November of that year.
 It would return to the air in October 2000, again airing an urban oldies format, but again being taken silent in January 2001.
 In 2001, the station was sold to Fort Bend Broadcasting for $225,000.
 The station returned to the air in February 2001 airing an oldies format, with its format being changed to talk in March of that year, as an affiliate of Michigan Talk Radio Network for most of the day, but airing the audio of CNN Headline News during the afternoon drive.
 In August 2001, the station's call sign was changed to WLDR.
 In January 2002, the station's call sign was changed to WWJR, and in May 2002 it was changed back to WLDR.

 In 2004, the station adopted a classic country format.
-In 2007, Fort Bend Broadcasting exchanged the station for 750 WWKK in Petoskey, Michigan and $244,000 in cash, with Stone Communications taking ownership of 1210 WLDR.
+In 2007, Fort Bend Broadcasting exchanged the station for 750 WWKK in Petoskey, Michigan, and $244,000 in cash, with Stone Communications taking ownership of 1210 WLDR.
 In April 2007, the station's call sign was changed to WJNL, and the station would begin simulcasting the talk programming of 1110 WJML in Petoskey, Michigan.
 In 2017, Mitten News LLC purchased the station, along with 1110 WJML, for $700,000.

+On March 31, 2023, WJNL went silent, due the end of an LMA between Blarney Stone Broadcasting and Mitten News.

+On October 18, 2023, WJNL returned to air, initially by stunting with music by Grateful Dead.